Vaent/json-sample-creator/README.md

 ### Features implemented for each JSON type

 - *JsonArrayFactory*
-  - returns an array containing samples obtained from the appropriate factory/factories
+  - returns an array containing samples obtained from additional factories as determined by the schema for each array item
-  - definitions for tuples and for general items are used if present in the schema; if neither is present, the array will be populated with random values
+  - definitions for tuples and for general items are used if present in the schema
+  - if a schema for general items is not supplied by the relevant keyword, the `true` schema will be used for general items
-  - maxItems and minItems are taken from the schema if present, otherwise default values from application.properties are used; an exception is raised if minItems is greater than maxItems
+  - maxItems and minItems are taken from the schema if present, otherwise default values from application.properties are used.
+An exception is raised if minItems is greater than maxItems when both values are taken from the schema; if only one limit is taken from the schema, it automatically has priority over the other (default) limit if they are in conflict; if default values are used for both limits and there is a conflict, minItems takes priority
+  - a target array length between minItems and maxItems (inclusive) is determined at random
   - items will be added to the generated array until either:
-    - the array size is equal to maxItems, or
+    - the array length is equal to the target; or
-    - the tuple is complete (only if general items are explicitly forbidden by the schema, and the array size hasn't already reached maxItems)
+    - the tuple is complete, if the schema explicitly forbids general items and the target length exceeds the tuple
 - *JsonBooleanFactory*
   - ignores details in schema, always returns a random true/false value
 - *JsonIntegerFactory*